Marketcircle/AXElements/docs/Debugging.markdown

 As it turns out, JIT isn't that great for short lived processes that need to start up over and over again.
-In fact, JIT mode for MacRuby was meant more for debugging, but complications in development have made it the norm for the time being.
+In fact, JIT mode for MacRuby was meant more for debugging.

 The work around to this situation will have to come from upstream gem developers and MacRuby itself.
 In the mean time, compiling these gems will usually make them load _significantly_ faster.
-To compile gems, you need to install the [`rubygems-compile`](https://github.com/ferrous26/rubygems-compile) plug-in for rubygems.
+To compile gems, you can install the [`rubygems-compile`](https://github.com/ferrous26/rubygems-compile) plug-in for rubygems.
 Follow the instructions from the plug-ins `README` to learn how to use it and to know which version to install.